uZer/hairless-midiserial/README.md

 ## Things added by this fork

+###

+- Serialise MIDI data in a compatible format for the EverDrive PRO.

 ### Command-line support

 - Command-line options to set debug mode, serial device and MIDI ports.
 - Output messages to console.
 - Ability to hide the GUI.
+- Ability to enable EverDrive PRO mode

 #### Command-line options